py415/expense_planner_flutter/README.md

 ## Product Specs
 ### User Stories

-- [ ] User shall be able to add new expenses with name, price, and date for expense.
+- [x] User shall be able to add new expenses with the following parameters: name, price, and date.
 - [ ] User shall be able to see a chart showing their spending habits from the past seven days.
 - [ ] User shall be able to remove expenses.